mco-gh/mco.dev/content/post/politics/nimbus.md

 coverImage = "/img/nimbus.jpg"
 +++

 Following is the text of an open letter I sent yesterday to Google CEO Sundar Pichai and Google Cloud CEO Thomas Kurian.
+The image above comes from a New York Times article called <a target="_blank" href="https://www.nytimes.com/2023/10/15/world/middleeast/gaza-children-shelter.html">*The Schoolyard*</a>.

 <!--more-->